 Three factors profoundly affect the quality of our breathing

-Diaphragmatic vs. chest breathing
+Diaphragmatic vs. Chest Breathing

 The diaphragm is the dome-shaped sheet of muscle under the lungs that serves as the main muscle of respiration.
 Diaphragmatic breathing, also known as belly breathing, is an efficient, natural, and healthy form of breathing where the breather uses more of their entire lung capacity compared to chest breathing.
 During diaphragmatic breathing, the breather more fully contracts their diaphragm to enlarge the volume of the thoracic cavity to draw air more fully into the lungs, causing the abdomen to expand and belly to rise during inhalation.
 Chest breathing on the other hand, typically involves shallow breaths taken from the upper lobes of the lungs, primarily and unnaturally using chest muscles to inflate the lungs, with minimal diaphragm and belly movement.
 Diaphragmatic breathing delivers a significantly larger amount of oxygen to the bloodstream, since the lower lobes of the lungs—which contain a richer supply of blood vessels compared to the upper—receive more air.
-Stress and chest breathing seem to go hand in hand, and not surprisingly, there is an epidemic of chest breathing in our modern world as discussed here.
-A number of recent studies have found concrete evidence of health benefits for diaphragmatic breathing (see Study1, Study2).

 A strong connection between posture and breath has been emphasized by numerous traditions for thousands of years, including Yoga Pranayama.
 The basic idea is that good posture facilitates good breathing.
 This idea is now supported by a number of recent studies and research.
 For example, this research paper found a significant relationship between a particular seated posture and the quality of pulmonary function.
 These researchers found that in slumped sitting, spirometric measurements of forced vital capacity, forced expiratory volume, and peak expiratory flow were all significantly decreased compared to a normal upright seated posture.
 One explanation is that posture affects the distribution of weight of visceral organs on the diaphragm, which affects its mobility when breathing.
 Slumped sitting in particular can have an impeding effect on diaphragm mobility.
 This research found that posture does in fact directly affect diaphragmatic movement.